tokbtomas/azure-rdf2cosmos/README.md

 - **The process is designed to support huge input files**
   - **streaming** Java APIs are used for reading
   - not limited by JVM memory
-  - utilizes out-of-JVM caching for **Aggregated Vertex and Edge Data**
+  - utilizes out-of-JVM persistent caching for **Aggregated Vertex and Edge Data**
     - Non-sequential input data re: Vertices, Edges, and their Properties
-    - v1 implementation uses JSON files on disk
+    - Can utilize local disk as the cache
-    - v2 implemention is Azure PostgreSQL
+    - Alternatively, Azure PostgreSQL can be used as the (unlimited) cache
-      - v2 cache expected to be complete on 1/9 or sooner
 - CosmosDB can be loaded in one of several ways
   - As **groovy files** with Java Gremlin Driver (current implementation)
     - Library org.apache.tinkerpop:gremlin-driver:3.4.0